-THEREFORE BE IT RESOLVED, that NASS on behalf of its members shall oppose any unnecessary and costly federal proposals requiring states to collect the same information currently being gathered through IRS Form SS-4 and made available to law enforcement authorities; and
+THEREFORE, BE IT RESOLVED, that NASS on behalf of its members shall oppose any unnecessary and costly federal proposals requiring states to collect the same information currently being gathered through IRS Form SS-4 and made available to law enforcement authorities; and

-BE IT FURTHER RESOLVED, the U.S. can meet its international commitments to fighting crime and financial wrongdoing through the abuse of corporate vehicles by promoting the adoption of federal government regulations that require financial institutions to collect ownership information for account holders, in addition to Form SS-4 information collection.
+BE IT FURTHER RESOLVED, the U.S. is now better equipped to meet its international commitments to fighting crime and financial wrongdoing through the abuse of corporate vehicles, because of the 2016 US Treasury Regulation which requires financial institutions to collect and verify beneficial ownership information as a part of their Customer Due Diligence duties, in addition to Form SS-4 information collection.